Furt/CuboidPlugin/README.md

 ## General information

-Wood Sword: Right-click when pointing to a block to know if it is in a cuboid area, and have few info about it.
+Right-click when pointing to a block with a wooden sword in your hand to know if it is in a cuboid area, and have few info about it.
-- no peculiar right needed

 Output example:

     -----  Area's Name  ----